LifeBio works with mental health agencies and government programs, through grants and other funding to help:

 The story process typically creates three products:

 In addition to federal grants, LifeBio also works with local government agencies and programs.
-For example, in its partnership with Union County Mental Health and Recovery Board (Union County, Ohio), LifeBio offers MyHello group and check-in calls for any residents that are identified as a good match for the program.
+For example, in its partnership with Union County Mental Health and Recovery Board (Union County, Ohio), LifeBio offers MyHello calls for any residents that are identified as a good match for the program.
 MyHello provides loneliness intervention through weekly social-engagement phone visits.
 While many states offer auto-dial check-in calls as a response to COVID-19, LifeBio makes a greater impact through its MyHello program.

 LifeBio customizes projects for use with grants and by government organizations.